cuzy-app/external-websites/docs/README.md

 ### Auto login and auto add user to space and group

-If Humhub is guest:
+If Humhub is embedded:
 - If the module `authclients-addon` is installed, the module can try to auto login with SSO (if user doesn't exists, the account is created automatically)
 - After login, the module can add the user to the related space members and to the space's related group members

 ### Authentification with JWT

-If Humhub is guest, to embed Humhub addons, it is possible to ask Humhub to check if the external website is authorized.
+If Humhub is embedded, it is possible to ask Humhub to check if the external website is authorized.

 In that case, you must add a HS512 secret key in `proteced/config/common.php` (any 84 characters string):
 ```